KingEnderBrine/-RoR2-LobbyVotesSave/README.md

 Saves chosen difficulty, character and artifacts between the game restarts.
 Saves are unique for each profile.

+If you want to support me, [you can do that here](https://www.buymeacoffee.com/KingEnderBrine)

 # Changelog
+**1.2.1**

+* Can no longer select hidden characters.
+(That could happen after adding/removing character mods)

 **1.2.0**

 * Removed r2api dependency